rodvicj/nvim/README.md

 > The computing scientist's main challenge is not to get confused by the complexities of his own making.

 \- Edsger W. Dijkstra

+## Notes
+Stick with neovim 0.10 for now, upgrading to 0.11+ inlucdes some lsp related bugs because of new lsp api setup introduced in 0.11